 Please refrain from dropping off items to the school unless it is an essential item expected by the student such as a forgotten homework, instrument, or PE attire.
-Non-valuable items brought to school can be left on the table in the lobby just inside the front doors.
+Non-valuable items brought to school can be left in the cart outside the front doors.
+Items will be brought to a table in the lobby by school staff.
 Students will be required to check the table during passing times.
 We cannot assume responsibility for items left on the table for student pickup.
 The Main Office staff will not contact students to inform them of drop-off items.
 All medications must be brought to the nurses' office.
 Students are NOT permitted to order food for delivery to school.
 (Pizza, Uber Eats, etc....)
 Delivery personnel could pose a potential security threat and will not be permitted into the school.